 Planners Anonymous is a brand who clearly understands their target customers, knows what they like, and delivers it to them in a pink heart-shaped box.

 Although Pixi Beauty has nothing to do with the popular culture concept of pixie dust, they were able to draw on the whimsical nature of this association to create a loyalty currency that feels fun and spirited.
 With Pixi Dust, Pixi Beauty connects their rewards program to ideas of fantasy and beauty that adds a little bit of magic to the earning and redemption process.
 This throwback to childhood whimsy helps them establish emotional connections with their community members early on in the customer relationship.

 Those connections help make this small differentiator – and their beautiful explainer page – enough to make them stand out from the crowd.

 As soon as you land on Frostbeard Studio’s homepage, you know who their target customers are.
 References to books and the joy of reading are everywhere, including their rewards program.

-Aptly named the BIBLIOPHILE Rewards Program, Frostbeard Studios rewards their customers with Pages for completing a variety of actions.
-This is a very clever way of connecting the satisfaction of earning a reward to reading an amazing book.
-Being a booklover myself, I can tell you how good it feels to read a couple of chapters and see how much closer you are to finishing another good book.
+Aptly named the Bibliophile Rewards Program, Frostbeard Studios rewards their customers with Pages for completing a variety of actions.
+This is a very clever way of connecting the satisfaction of earning a reward to flipping through the pages of an amazing book.
+As any bookworm knows, there’s no greater feeling than racing through the chapters and seeing how much closer you are to finishing another good book.

-Currency Name: Perks
+Currency Name: Butt Bucks